 Next are the standalone novels.
 Again, I only focused on top-rated novels by looking at the ratings on Goodreads, Amazon, Barnes and Noble, and Audible.
 These are all four-star or greater.

-First up are a couple of middle grade novels.
-These are quick reads and a great way to whet your appetite for more Ancient Egypt.
-Then we move onto a few adult historical fiction novels.
+First up are a couple of middle-grade novels.
+These are quick reads and a great way to whet your appetite for more Ancient Egypt, and then we move on to a few adult historical fiction novels.

 Mara Daughter of the Nile by Eloise Jarvis McGraw